RagnarB83/ash-documentation/docs/molcrys.rst

 This is the only function of this script but as we can see, there are a number of arguments to be provided.
 It is usually more convenient to define first the necessary variables in multiple lines above this command.
 In the full script, seen below, a number of variables are defined, following standard Python syntax.
+Yggdrasill specific functionality is the creation of the ORCAcalc object (instance of the Yggdrasill ORCATheory class), the creation of mainfrag and counterfrag1 objects (instances of Yggdrasill Fragmenttype class).
-The variables are then passed as arguments to the  **molcrys** function at the bottom of the script.
+The variables are then passed as keyword arguments to the  **molcrys** function at the bottom of the script.

 .. code-block:: python